abeyang/after-effects-bootcamp/Extras/Tutorials/2. Animation Properties/README.md

 ### First Task

 Look at the **final video**.
 Again, your job is to recreate it.
 From the last lesson, what do you know already?
 That's right, the text flying in on the right.
 Let's take what you just learned and apply it right away.
+Notice that *lines* come in at a time, rather than words.

 ### Additional Properties

-++ Opacity/position/scale

 For the assets on the left, you'll notice that the way it appears is very similar to the way the text appeared in the previous lesson.
 It *fades in* while *shifting upwards*.
 However, unlike the previous lesson, we **won't** be using the text animator.